Richardtugwell/fw1-angular-skeleton/README.md

 ##FW1 / Angular Skeleton

 This is a protoype for building websites / webapps that integrate the FW/1 MVC framework with a modular AngularJS front end.
-It includes basic server side authentication and an authorisation scheme.
+It includes server side account/user management, authentication and an simple resource authorisation scheme.

 ###Requirements
 * [Node](https://nodejs.org/en/)